CODE OF CONDUCT

 2. Applicability

 This Code of Conduct applies to all KY members, KY employees, attendees at KY events, partners of KY and all people who hold a position of trust at KY or in an association operating under KY.
-These principles should be followed in all kinds of interactions between members of the community, whether they were carried out live or remotely.
+These principles are to be followed in all kinds of interactions between members of the community, whether it was carried out live or remotely.

 A person who violates this Code of Conduct or KY’s statutes can be seen as unfit to operate at KY or in an association operating under KY, and in extreme cases can be dismissed from KY membership according to association law and KY’s official rules.
-Each case of potential violation of the Code of Conduct that is brought to KY’s attention will be observed by the Executive Director and Chair of the Board of KY.
+Each case of potential violation of the Code of Conduct that is brought to KY’s attention will be observed by the Executive Director and Chair of the Board according to this Code of Conduct.

 3. Our Code of Conduct: